3rd Party CDL Driving Testing

 - Pre-Trip Inspection

-- Basic Control Skills, which includes backing up the truck in three of these situations:
+- Basic Control Skills, to include backing up the truck in the following situations:

 - 90-Degree Alley Dock

 - Road Test, to be conducted on public roads

 Upon successful completion, your Skills Tester will enter your test results electronically into the State database.
 You will receive a copy of the recorded results, which you must then take to your Florida or out-of-state DMV office to receive your new CDL Driver’s License.